-Take a free MBTI personality test and identify your personality type to unlock your potential and maintain healthy relationships.
+You can take a free MBTI personality test and identify your personality type to unlock your potential and maintain healthy relationships.
 When you have a deep understanding of what makes you your unique yourself, you can enhance your strengths and identify areas for your personal growth.

 It's not always easy to be objective about ourselves, and we also often make better progress on our journey of self-discovery if we talk through our emotions and personal challenges with a nonjudgmental professional.
 Contact BetterHelp for a match with one of our trained therapists to help you understand what it means to be an INTJ personality type.

-The 16 Personality Types
+What Are The 16 Personality Types?

-Myers-Briggs concluded that every person:
+Myers and Briggs asserted that every person:

-- is either an extrovert (E) or an introvert (I)
+Is either an extrovert (E) or an introvert (I)

-- they either use perception (P) or judging (J) to reach their goals
+Utilizes mostly perception (P) or judging (J) to reach their goals

-Analysts: architect (INTJ), logician (INTP), commander (ENTJ), debater (ENTP).
+Analysts: architect (INTJ), logician (INTP), commander (ENTJ), debater (ENTP)

-Diplomats: advocate (INFJ), mediator (INFP), protagonist (ENFJ), campaigner (ENFP).
+Diplomats: advocate (INFJ), mediator (INFP), protagonist (ENFJ), campaigner (ENFP)

-Sentinels: logistician (ISTJ), defender (ISFJ), executive (ESTJ), consul (ESFJ).
+Sentinels: logistician (ISTJ), defender (ISFJ), executive (ESTJ), consul (ESFJ)

-Explorers: virtuoso (ISTP), adventurer (ISFP), entrepreneur (ESTP), entertainer (ESFP).
+Explorers: virtuoso (ISTP), adventurer (ISFP), entrepreneur (ESTP), entertainer (ESFP)